-Compensatory acceleration involves making a conscious effort to maximise force and speed throughout the entire range of motion, specifically as leverage improves.
+Compensatory acceleration involves making a conscious effort to maximize force and speed throughout the entire range of motion, specifically as leverage improves.
 Often when you lift a heavy load, you grind out of the bottom (producing maximal force).
 However, as leverage improves, you make no effort to keep accelerating and often coast through the rest of the lift.

-I often say that compensatory acceleration is to sports athletes, what mind muscle connection is to bodybuilders.
+I often say that compensatory acceleration is to sports athletes, what mind-muscle connection is to bodybuilders.

 Mind muscle connection involves making a conscious effort to think about the muscle being worked.
 This helps to increase its engagement and ultimately stimulates greater muscular development.
-Both these methods will help you to maximise the effects of your training.
+Both these methods will help you to maximize the effects of your training.

 BREATHING FOR FIGHTERS